8 Reasons Your Small Business Needs a Blog [With Statistics]

 Reason 8: Blogs help you understand your audience.

-Effective sales and marketing depends on a solid understanding of your target audience—the more you know about them, the better you are able to serve them.
+Effective sales and marketing depend on a solid understanding of your target audience—the more you know about them, the better you are able to serve them.
 Blogs give you a way to understand your target audience because they are engaging: readers are able to post comments on what they like, what they don’t like, and what they wish were different.

 Basically, blogs act as a place where customer reviews can happen, directly on your website.